-- The Casimir effect.
+That empty space isn’t empty(Cole, 2001) is illustrated by The Casimir effect.
 Two uncharged flat plates held close together in a vacuum register a force pushing them together.
 Current physics attributes this vacuum pressure to virtual particles that pop out of the “empty” space around the plates but how can emptiness create particles?
-Yet according to quantum theory, a point can’t constantly have zero energy and this energy of the vacuum allows the Casimir effect.
-Again a space of truly nothing wouldn’t have this property.
+Quantum theory allows the Casimir effect because it says that a point of space can’t constantly have zero energy.
+The dynamic nature of space causes the energy of the vacuum but a truly empty space couldn’t have this property.

+He suggests that space is something although it seems nothing to us because it is a constant background.
 Empty space isn’t a physical thing but as Einstein said it has to be “something” for relativity to work:

 “…there is a weighty argument to be adduced in favour of the ether hypothesis.”
 (Einstein, 1920).

-Indeed quantum theory itself implies some sort of quantum ether:
+And quantum theory itself implies some sort of quantum ether: